-As a growing retirement housing developer, the client saw an opportunity to transform a vacant industrial laundry site in 2015.
-Consisting of 3,400 m2 of one- and two-bed generously sized apartments for people aged over 60, the brief was to exceed a target net internal area and design shared facilities that promote a sense of community.
+Specialist retirement housing developer PegasusLife saw an opportunity to transform a vacant industrial laundry site.
+Consisting of 3,400 m2 of one- and two-bed, generously sized apartments for people aged over 55, the brief was to exceed a target net internal area and design shared facilities that promote a sense of community.

 Local knowledge and careful negotiation with the planning authorities secured much higher densities than thought possible, boosting the project’s overall viability.
 Our concept is an efficient, buildable template building capable of being repeated, stacked and configured to make a south-facing courtyard.
 The system delivers high quality, roomy and adaptable living spaces that will more than satisfy the needs of the client’s target market.

 Our contemporary architecture responds to the local Arts and Crafts mansion block context, tying the development into its local community.
-The primary circulation route is a colonnade linking courtyards, a unifying element that will promote friendly neighbourliness.
+The primary circulation route is a colonnade linking public and private spaces, from then entrance into the shared courtyard, a unifying element that will promote friendly neighbourliness.

-Working to an ambitious programme, we are collaborating closely with the core project team to coordinate progress to meet our client’s targets.
+Working to an ambitious programme, we collaborated closely with the core project team to coordinate progress to meet our client’s targets.

 The building comprises a horse-shoe arrangement around a south-facing courtyard.
 The tallest parts are situated to the north of the site to avoid overshadowing whilst the lower, predominantly two storey east and west wings to the south respond to the existing semi-detached houses on Horsell Moor south.